Artificial Intelligence (compilation album)

 Artificial Intelligence is a compilation album released via Warp on 6 July 1992.
 It is the first release in Warp's Artificial Intelligence series.
-The album helped birth the genre that would later become known as intelligent dance music.
+The album helped birth the genre that would later become known as intelligent dance music (IDM).

-Background
+Music and artwork

-According to Warp co-founder Steve Beckett, the album was primarily intended for sedentary listening rather than dancing, and this was reflected in the album art, which depicts an android asleep in an armchair with Kraftwerk and Pink Floyd albums at its side:
+The staff of GQ India said of the style present on Artificial Intelligence: "Here was dance music you could listen to at home, like a rock album."
+According to Warp co-founder Steve Beckett, the album was primarily intended for sedentary listening rather than dancing, and this was reflected in the album art.
+He said: